 Join Clubs, Organisations, Sports

-when you first arrive you may know nobody at all so do join clubs, organisations, sports clubs, take up new hobbies, get involved in organisations and interest groups.
+When you first arrive you may know nobody at all so do join clubs, organisations, sports clubs, take up new hobbies, get involved in organisations and interest groups.
 There are plenty of clubs such as the Meetups which have groups for almost every interest you can think of throughout Switzerland, and for women in Zurich there is the ZIWA association and the AWC and many others.
 If you have school age children find out if there are any clubs for parents – the international schools are particularly good at organising activities.

 Be Aware of Local Customs

-Get to Know You Town
+Get to Know Your Town

-explore the area where you live – it will help you feel at home and get connected.
+Explore the area where you live – it will help you feel at home and get connected.
 Ask at the Gemeinde for leaflets, information packs about activities and events that take place.
 Many Gemeindes organise welcome events for new arrivals and there are often swimming pools and sports centres where you can go to the gym etc and meet other people.

 Driving In Switzerland